Classically Emulated Digital Quantum Simulation of the Schwinger Model with Topological Term via Adiabatic State Preparation: Summary and Discussions

 \section{Summary and Discussions}

-In this letter, we have implemented the digital quantum simulation of the Schwinger model with the $\theta$-term as the first example of digital quantum simulation of gauge theory with topological terms.
+In this paper, we have designed the protocol for the digital quantum simulation of the Schwinger model with the $\theta$-term as the first example of applications of quantum algorithms for gauge theory with topological terms.
 We have converted the Schwinger model to the spin system on the spatial lattice and then constructed the true vacuum state of the model using adiabatic state preparation.
 We have computed VEV of the fermion mass operator, taken the continuum limit and found agreement with the results in literature.
 Our results imply that digital quantum simulation is already useful tool to explore non-perturbative aspects of gauge theories with real time and topological terms.

-Here we have used the quantum simulator to see how our algorithm practically works and grasp a future prospect on applications of real quantum computers to quantum field theory.
-The maximal number of qubits in our simulation is 16, which is not so big even in current technology.
-While this is quite encouraging, the adiabatic preparation of state adopted here requires a large number of gates: our quantum circuit for 16 qubits without improvement of Trotter decomposition has about 250 single-qubit gates and 270 two-qubit gates at each time step which has been repeated about 1000 times.
-This would need much more hardware resources and future developments in implementing our simulation in real quantum computers.
-Therefore it is important to save the number of gates by improving the algorithm.
-We have demonstrated that one could take three times coarser time steps $\delta T$ by using the second-order decomposition which reduces the total number of gates by 40\% compared to the unimproved decomposition to achieve similar size of errors in appendix~\ref{app:Trotter}.
-One could also change the adiabatic Hamiltonian \eqref{eq:adiabaticH} so that we can take smaller adiabatic time $T$.
-In principle, the adiabatic Hamiltonian $H_A(t)$ can be any hermitian operator satisfying \eqref{eq:adiabatic_cond} as long as the system during the adiabatic process has a energy gap and has a unique ground state.
+Our estimation for number of gates in our simulation hints at large noise and difficulty performing stable simulations when implemented on NISQ devices.
+Therefore it is important to save the number of gates and reduce noise by improving the algorithm.
+One way is to improve the Suzuki-Trotter decomposition so that we can take smaller time steps $M$ to achieve similar errors.
+Another way is to change the adiabatic Hamiltonian \eqref{eq:adiabaticH} so that we can take smaller adiabatic time $T$.
+In principle, the adiabatic Hamiltonian $H_A(t)$ can be any hermitian operator satisfying \eqref{eq:adiabatic_cond} as long as the system during the adiabatic process is gapped and has a unique ground state.